-This is a fantastic app to have, as it includes pronunciation charts in both British and American English.
+Original description: This is a fantastic app to have, as it includes pronunciation charts in both British and American English.
 Most of the above apps are geared towards either British or American English, but with this app you can shuffle between both, depending on your learning goals.

 Plus, the premium version has pronunciation quizzes, special word lists, videos and some useful tips to help you become a fluent speaker.

 This app promises to improve your listening and speaking skills at the same time.

 There are a lot of everyday conversations all featuring native speakers, which you can listen to and learn from.